Mohil224/Mohil224/README.md

 - 👀 I’m interested in #Technology
 - 🌱 I’m currently learning #UG Course (Bsc_CS)
 - 💞️ I’m looking to collaborate on Everything!😅
-- 📫 How to reach me ...
-Will add MyWebsite
+- 📫 How to reach me ... patilmohil2200@gmail.com

 <!---
 Mohil224/Mohil224 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.